- Creating and Making Use of a New Result Template

-If you want the component to silently be hidden when failing, do not include the error report.
+If you want the component to silently be hidden when failing, don’t include the error report.

-Even if it is a listing page, you can decide to include a simple search box.
+Even if it’s a listing page, you can decide to include a simple search box.
 Coupled with the search-as-you-type feature, it can become a powerful side widget.

-- In the Main Section, add a Search Section.
+- In the Experience Editor, in the Coveo Search Interface Main Section, add a Search Section.

 - In the Searchbox placeholder, add a

-You might want to allow your user to change the page of your result list.
+You might want to allow your user to change the page of your result list (see Adding Related Controls).

-You might want to provide multiple predefined results for your end user.
+You might want to provide many predefined results for your end user.
 Tabs provide an easy way to switch between many configurations.